Guide to Starting a Business Partnership

 Gaunce, who has been practicing law for 11 years, says he has never helped form a limited liability partnership.
 “It’s never really caught on the way LPs have caught on and the way ,” he said.
 Much of this has to do with history and familiarity, Gaunce says.
 Limited liability partnerships didn’t come about until the 1990s, and state laws regarding limited liability partnerships vary significantly.

-Limited liability partnerships can , Gaunce adds.
+Limited liability partnerships can sometimes be limited to professional organizations depending on the state, Gaunce adds.
 “LLPs tend to be most used by professionals due to state-law restrictions on what types of entities they can use when practicing their profession,” Gaunce said.

 When a limited liability partnership makes sense: